-This recipe require little ingredients, just chocolate, strawberries and some candies.
-Now, the process is not one of those 30 minutes and require a little bit more of planning ahead.
+This recipe requires little ingredients, just chocolate, strawberries, and some candies.
+Now, the process is not one of those 30 minutes and requires a little bit more of planning ahead.
 For this purpose, I would prepare the chocolate modeling clay the night before, quite simple really, just about 20 minutes max, with cleaning up included.
-Since the strawberries used need to be dried, make sure you wash, hulk and chill them in fridge too.
+Since the strawberries used need to be dried, make sure you wash, hulk, and chill them in the fridge too.

 Then on the next day, you would have everything ready to knead and decorate.

-A special note is on tempering chocolate, make sure to stir them good over double boiler without any moisture/water get in there or chocolate will freeze.
-Also, if you want to color chocolate, make sure to use the right kind of color (oil – base) or simply just throw in some ready made colored pebbles.
-Avoid using wooden spatula or the like due to their moisture release nature.
+A special note is on tempering chocolate, make sure to stir them good over a double boiler without any moisture/water get in there or chocolate will freeze.
+Also, if you want to color chocolate, make sure to use the right kind of color (oil – base) or simply just throw in some ready-made colored pebbles.
+Avoid using a wooden spatula or the like due to their moisture release nature.

 One key to remember is chocolate will stick to non-coated metal like madness.
 So, just avoid any metal contact.
 For the cookie cutter, use a coated or plastic one, or wrap it somehow.